-The A96 corridor is identified to have a PIA rate lower than the national average; however, the KSI rate on some rural sections is higher than the national average.
 Through increasing the overall availability of alternative refuelling assets across the region and expanding coverage, the package should reduce the required distance to reach these assets and therefore the overall number of vehicle kilometres travelled.
-This could help contribute towards reducing the overall frequency of collisions and their associated causalities, though this is likely to be minimal.
+This could help contribute towards reducing the overall frequency of collisions and their associated causalities; however, this is likely to be minimal.

 There is potential for negative environmental effects on visual amenity during construction and operation of any new road infrastructure, including safety improvements and the development of new alternative fuelling stations.
+The long distance active travel connection is likely to remove greenspace and replace it with active travel infrastructure, including lighting and signage.
 The rail improvements are also likely to impact on visual amenity where passing loops and freight yards are created.
 This would need to be assessed in more detail during the development of these aspects of the package.